by Nancy Armitage

 Since the beginning of the hotel, the Hotel Huntington had had big event during the New Year especially in January.
 Opened during the winter time (6 months), so people living in snow country could come for a winter vacation in the California sun.
 The Hotel Huntington, a world class resort hotel with several hundred rooms, a golf course, a Florist, Tea room, Lath house, Rose Garden, Horse Stable, a Tea House was built for the hotel guest enjoyment, Ballroom Room, The Large Balcony, The Ship Room, The Moonlight Bridge, Large Horseshoe Garden, Japanese Teahouse, the Grand Balcony to enjoy the view of the whole San Gabriel Valley, & Croquet on the “horseshoe lawn”.

-Hotel Huntington Gardens: Mr. Hertrich was also the landscape architect of the amazing gardens at the luxury Hotel Huntington in Pasadena, CA. 100’s of plants, herbs, flowers (Wisterias, Azaleas, & Roses) & trees were purchased by Hertrich & Huntington to make the Hotel Huntington a world-class resort hotel.
+Hotel Huntington Gardens: Mr. Hertrich was also the landscape architect of the amazing gardens at the luxury Hotel Huntington in Pasadena, CA. 100’s of 1000 of plants ordered and planted, herbs, flowers (Wisterias, Azaleas, & Roses) & trees were purchased by Hertrich & Huntington to make the Hotel Huntington a world-class resort hotel.
 Document: HEH Coll.
 HEH 8/9 (SMR papers) at Huntington Library San Marino, CA

 Hotel Huntington Lath House: 100 ft. long x 30 ft. wide Greenhouses: 50 ft. long x 30 ft. wide, used to house & propagate plants to beautify the Hotel Huntington.
 These greenhouses were located east of the Hotel Huntington & north of the Old Mill, San Marino.
 Document: SMR Map 1921/ demolition SMR map 1927 no call number at Huntington Library San Marino, CA